RichardLitt/knowledge/processes/introducing-the-sustain-podcast.md

 ## Checklist for starting the Sustain podcast
+- [ ] Thank your guest for coming on the platform
+- [ ] IS IT RECORDING
 - [ ] Have you seen this before?
   - [ ] Generally focus on sustaining
   - [ ] Is there you'd feel would be a failure if we didn't mention it?
 - [ ] 40 minute marks
+- [ ] Check mics
+  - [ ] Make sure that you're using the right mic
 - [ ] Mute your phones and laptop notifications
 - [ ] We don't record video
 - [ ] Please mute yourself when not talking, please